[bc_collapse title="Frank G. Wickersham III" open="y/n"]

 His awards and commendations include the Legion of Merit, the Meritorious Service Medal, the Distinguished Flying Cross, the Air Medal – Single Mission Award, the Air Medal – Strike Flight Award, the Navy Commendation Medal with Combat “V,” the Navy Achievement Medal with Combat “V,” the Purple Heart and the Marine Corps Combat Action Ribbon.

-John Felker is the Vice President, Cyber Security Programs at SCI Consulting, a Woman-Owned Mission Critical Information Technology Contractor located in McLean, Virginia.
-His duties are to develop and integrate cutting edge cyber security programs within existing contract work, develop new opportunities, and institute a proactive, intelligence based cyber security methodology in all client and company programs.
+John Felker is a strategist in cyber and intelligence for Hewlett Packard where he helps develop coordinated cyber solutions for federal, state and local governments.
+He was previously the Vice President, Cyber Security Programs at SCI Consulting, where he developed cutting edge cyber security programs and instituted a proactive, intelligence based cyber security methodology in client and company programs.

 He previously served as Deputy Commander of Coast Guard Cyber Command, where he was responsible for the day-to-day staff leadership and coordinating the efforts to develop the command.
 He formerly commanded the Coast Guard Cryptologic Group (CGCG), which consisted of a number of subordinate units dispersed from Hawaii to Afghanistan that performed Signals Intelligence missions within the National Security Agency enterprise and developed Coast Guard Signals Intelligence capability.
 Captain Felker served as the Executive Assistant to the Assistant Commandant for Intelligence where he had a leading role in policy development and oversight and was responsible for executive coordination of Directorate activities within the National Intelligence Community management enterprise.